 If you have a low credit score, there are some steps you can take to improve it to create new possibilities for yourself in the future.
 There is no overnight fix, but with some work and knowledge of how your actions affect your credit score it is possible to increase it over time.

 When deciding who to lend money to, we consider a range of factors that may impact on an individual's ability to repay what they have borrowed.
 This is including, but not limited to, checking your credit rating.
 As a responsible lender, we need to ensure (for our own as well as your benefit) that the repayment of your loan will not bring about or worsen your financial state.
-We consider everyone's individual circumstances and needs and look at the bigger picture before making our decision.
+We consider everyone's individual circumstances and needs and look at the bigger picture before making our decision, and that decision might not always be an instant decision.